23-MDDN342/randomised-collection-panwung/README.md

 24/04
 Began working on the table.
 Only some simple colours exist so far.
 Later on I will add a box for the puzzle pieces, or maybe a deck of cards.
 I want to try to make a gradient across the table.
 I plan on making accessories for each face if they have a king, queen, jack, or ace in their hand.

+26/04
+Began reworking the shadows cast by the pieces to make them look more realistic, because currently they are not.
+A box meant to be the container for the pieces have been added, although the shadow is too a bit broken.
+Tomorrow will be spent fixing these issues as well as implement one final thing; a new class called Accessories.
+This will give some additional details to competitors with JQKA cards in their hands, as well as add a logo to the box.